 How long is the wait for a Paws with Purpose assistance dog?

 Applications are reviewed and evaluated as they are received.
-However, since PwP strives to make the best match between dog and recipient, time frames will vary.
-As it takes 2 years to fully train an assistance dog, applicants can wait, as an estimate, between 3 and 4 years.
+Paws with Purpose strives to make the best match between dog and recipient, so time frames will vary.

 How is Paws with Purpose funded?